elocemearg/numsolver/README.md

 An `Expression` object is a mathematical expression which uses integers and the four elementary mathematical operations of addition, subtraction, multiplication and division.
 The `getSolutions()` method of the `SolverResult` object passed to your `finishedCallback()` returns an array of these objects as the solution or solutions.

-It has many different methods and fields (depending on which `runSolver*()` function you called), but an `Expression` object will always have the following methods, which your interface should use:
+It has many different methods and fields (depending on which `solverRun*()` function you called), but an `Expression` object will always have the following methods, which your interface should use:

 ### `getValue()`
 Return the integer result of this expression.
 For example, if the expression is `(100 + 5) * 7`, `getValue()` will return `735`.